The 2035 ban on new petrol and diesel cars – the ultimate guide

 Will I be able to buy a second-hand petrol or diesel car after 2035?

-The ban solely applies to the sale of new vehicles, so you will still be able to purchase and sell used cars with combustion engines after 2035.
+Yes.
+The ban solely applies to the sale of new vehicles, so you will still be able to purchase and sell used petrol and diesel engine cars after 2035.

 Are commercial vehicles included in the 2035 ban?